davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 anomaly in terms of position and volume [@fig:context], and also have a firm geodynamic basis as such [@Burkett2009].

-Much of the attractiveness of the stalled slab hypothesis lies in its utility to explain limited Neogene volcanism and low modern crustal heat flow in the Coast Ranges, neither of which can correspond to shallow underplated asthenosphere emplaced within a slab window [@Brocher1999; @Erkan2008].
+The stalled slab hypothesis has provided a means to explain limited Neogene volcanism and low modern crustal heat flow in the Coast Ranges, neither of which can correspond to shallow underplated asthenosphere emplaced within a slab window [@Brocher1999; @Erkan2008].
 Both of these features can be explained by the Cretaceous underplating of mantle lithosphere and subsequent heating at depth by the slab window, in a manner more consistent with the tectonic evolution of central California.
 Based on the wide spectrum of geologic and geodynamic factors discussed above, we reject the stalled slab as a potential mechanism for underplating of the mantle lithosphere beneath Crystal Knob.

 ## Thermal events recorded by xenolith petrology